Antonlovesdnb/Antonlovesdnb.github.io/index.md

 Checking our logs, we see that the VBA Images were loaded, so we know a macro ran, but not much else, there's no processes spawned from Word since everything happens in memory.
 How can we enhance our detections further?

-We know that Covenant is a .NET framework, so we can assume that it needs to loads some type of .NET DLLs at startup.
+We know that Covenant is a .NET framework, so we can assume that it needs to load some type of .NET DLLs at startup.

 Let's add the following to our Sysmon config:

 ```xml
 <Rule groupRelation="and" name="Office .NET Abuse: Assembly DLLs">